-In nearly any town or city in most countries of the world, on any given day, you’ll see at least one person running.
-After all, running is one of the most popular forms of exercise.
+Fitness doesn’t have to be an endeavor in your finances in order to start having a positive impact on your overall health.
+One of the most accessible forms comes from the activity you’ll see in nearly any town or city in most countries of the world, on any given day, and it just so happens to be running.
+After all, running is one of the most popular forms of exercise, namely because you can do it virtually anywhere.
 In fact, according to Statista, in 2017, nearly 56 million adults participated in running/jogging and trail running in the United States alone.

-The sport of running doesn’t have an avid fan base of millions of dedicated runners for no reason — once you get started with running and work past the initial discomfort, running has some amazing benefits that improve your physical and mental health and well-being.
+It’s no wonder that the sport of running has such an avid fan base of millions of dedicated runners around the globe.
+Sometimes the hardest part is just getting started, but once you work past the initial discomfort, running has some amazing benefits that improve your physical and mental health, improving your overall well-being.

-From improving the health of your heart and lungs and reducing your risk of various diseases to improving your mood and self-confidence, there are benefits of running that appeal to almost anyone.
+From improving the health of your heart and lungs and reducing your risk of various diseases to improving your mood and self-confidence, running has numerous benefits which are why it appeals to almost anyone.
 Keep reading to see which benefits of running resonate with you and inspire you to lace up your running shoes and hit the road, track, treadmill, or trail.

 The list of benefits of running is extensive, spanning the gamut from improving cardiovascular fitness to reducing stress.
 Here are some of the key benefits:

 If you’ve ever run to catch a subway, child, or your dog, and felt breathless immediately afterward, it probably comes as no surprise that running works your cardiovascular system.
 Your heart rate increases as you run to pump more blood (and thus oxygen and nutrients) to your working muscles.